With all the different kind of trees and woods available all over the world, you would think it wouldn’t be so difficult to find some carving woods.

 The term softwood is a general term for types of wood that are easy to carve.
-Indeed, many types of wood fit into this category.
+If you are still a beginner, it is best to practice several techniques though a variety of carving projects that use soft wood.
+Fortunately, many types of wood fit into this category.
 Below we will go over some of the different types of wood you can use.

 Basswood is the number one choice for many beginner hand carvers.
 It grows throughout America and Europe and has been used for wood carving for decades.
 Sometimes basswood is even used to make some simple musical instruments.

 The wood is pretty easy to work with because it is soft.
 But at the same time, it has a pretty close grain, which means you can apply a decent degree of detail as well.

 Basswood normally looks white with a few brown lines throughout.
 Although there can be some difference between sapwood and heartwood.
 You can bring out the grain more clearly by applying a layer of mineral spirits and linseed oil after you are done carving.
 If basswood can also be painted without any difficulty if you want to.

 Butternut is another type of wood frequently used for carving.
 Since it is not always sold at craft stores, it might be a little more difficult to find.
 But if you can get your hand on a high-quality piece of butternut, it is worth the effort.

 Butternut wood has a very pretty color and beautiful grain.
 It has a slightly more light color compared to walnut but is more easy to carve.